|Regular Adult (Farebox or Limited-Use Ticket)||$2.75|

 |Child 4 and under||free|

-For information about discount fares, see Youth/Senior/Disability Discounts.
+For information about discount fares, see Youth/Senior/People with Disabilities Discounts.

 Visitors may be interested in our 1, 3 and 7 Day Visitor Passes.